lamlamnt/MARL_CTP/README.md

 Things currently in progress:
 <br> Figure out how to do Logging with pytest
-<br>-Make the step function and run_episode function more JAX-compatible (just use jax.lax.cond)
+<br>-Change the step function to be more JAX-compatible (just use jax.lax.cond)
 <br>-requirements.txt and setup.py files and making the project into a package and removing sys.path.append("..")
 <br>-Some environment functions need some changes to work for multi-agent (ex. get_obs)